 Looking back at last year, what brings you good memories versus not-so-good ones?
 If you’ve had time to reflect and decide what you want to repeat versus never repeat, then you’re one step ahead of most.
 I don’t believe new year’s resolutions really work.
 I believe in envisioning what you want your life to be like and deciding what you need to do to accomplish that vision.
 To achieve what you want in life, you need to take the time to reflect on what has worked versus what hasn’t worked so far, and know how to make plans to accomplish that life.
 Making plans also involve creating a budget to accomplish (and protect) the life that you want, as inevitably, I find money is the tool that allows us to make those big changes that we want.
 While the word “budget” makes many cringe, it is just a tool that allows you to be more deliberate with how you spend your money.
-With that, I want to share five key areas that I encourage everyone, including business owners and professionals, to plan and budget for to make this new year a great one:
+With that, I want to share five key areas that I encourage you to plan and budget for to make this new year a great one:

 #1 – Estate Plan / Exit Planning – Always have a plan in the event something happens to you, the primary bread winner, founder and/or key employee in a small business.